aptos-labs/developer-docs/apps/docusaurus/docs/reference/glossary.md

 ### Move

 - **Move** is a new programming language that implements all the transactions on the Aptos blockchain.
-- It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).
+- It has two different kinds of code &mdash; [Move scripts](#transaction-or-move-script) and [Move modules](#move-module).
 - Move is a safe and secure programming language for web3 that emphasizes access control and scarcity.
 It is the programming language used to build the Aptos blockchain.
 You can read more about it in [Move on Aptos](../move/move-on-aptos.md).

 ### Move Bytecode

 - Move programs are compiled into **Move bytecode**.
-- Move bytecode is used to express transaction scripts and Move modules.
+- Move bytecode is used to express Move scripts and Move modules.

 ### Move Module

 - A **Move module** defines the rules for updating the global state of the Aptos blockchain.
 - In the Aptos protocol, a Move module is a **smart contract**.
-- Each user-submitted transaction includes a transaction script.
-The transaction script invokes procedures of one or more Move modules to update the global state of the blockchain according to the rules.
+- Each user-submitted transaction includes a Move script.
+The Move script invokes procedures of one or more Move modules to update the global state of the blockchain according to the rules.

 ### Move Resources